BitAcademyDev/documentation/docs/exercises/reviews.md

 Using the **Repository** or **Zip** buttons you can access the other students exercise.
 Either by viewing it directly in Bitlab or Downloading the whole thing.

-Besides basis information about the review you'll also see the review checklist.
+Besides basic information about the review you'll also see the review checklist.
 This serves as a guide in knowing what to pay attention to, **caution** the more complex the exercise, the more checklist items there will be.